BPNet-OSKN

 pred <- model$pipeline$predict(dl_kwargs, batch_size=4)

-docker pull haimasree/kipoi-docker:bpnet-oskn
+docker pull kipoi/kipoi-docker:bpnet-oskn-slim

-docker run -it haimasree/kipoi-docker:bpnet-oskn
+docker run -it kipoi/kipoi-docker:bpnet-oskn-slim

-docker run haimasree/kipoi-docker:bpnet-oskn kipoi test BPNet-OSKN --source=kipoi
+docker run kipoi/kipoi-docker:bpnet-oskn-slim kipoi test BPNet-OSKN --source=kipoi

 # Create an example directory containing the data